sopra-fs23-group-09/SpyWithMyLittleEye_server/README.md

 * [Java](https://www.java.com/de/download/manual.jsp) - Programming language used in the server
 * [Spring Boot](https://spring.io/projects/spring-boot) - Spring Boot Framework used in the server
 * [Axios API](https://axios-http.com/docs/api_intro) - Used for REST-based communication
 * [Stomp](https://stomp-js.github.io/stomp-websocket/) - Used for websocket communication with the client
-* [JPA/Hibernate]() - Used for the persistance of players
+* [PostgreSQL] (https://www.postgresql.org/) - Database management system used for storage and retrieval of player data
+* [JPA](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/package-summary.html) - API for object-relational mapping to databases in Java applications
+* [Hibernate](https://hibernate.org/) - Object-relational mapping framework (implementation of JPA) between PostgreSQL and Java
 * [Google cloud](https://cloud.google.com/?hl=en) - Handles the deployment

 ## 🧩 High-level Components <a id="high-level-components"></a>
-Find the back-ends main 3-5 components below. <br>What is their role?
-How are they correlated?
-Reference the main class, file, or function in the README text with a link.
+In general, the REST requests are encapsulated within the controller classes, while the handling of STOMP communication is managed by the STOMPController classes both within the controller package.
+Furthermore, there are three entity types: Game, Lobby, and Player, in the entity package.
+The player entities are persistently stored in the database, while the game and lobby entities are temporarily stored in the LobbyRepository and GameRepository classes, respectively.
+The service classes, responsible for handling all functionalities related to the entity classes, are invoked by the controller classes to ensure seamless operations.

+In order to provide a clearer understanding, the following classes are described in detail:

 ### 👤 PlayerService